StephenGunn/jovian/src/content/posts/sveltekit-form-validation-with-valibot.md

   }
 };
 ```

+> note: The reason you have to pass the type with the schema, instead of deriving the type
+> inside of the function, is because the `schema: v.GenericSchema<T>` argument expects a
+> genertic type to function correctly.

 I added some extra and perhaps redundant comments to the code to try and explain what
 everything does.
 If there is a validation error from Valibot, I will return it's value to